Hemideina crassidens: Galleries

-Breeding
+Life history

-Hemideina crassidens is a polygynous insect in which males guard females that reside in tree cavities termed 'galleries'.
-Galleries are used for breeding and males compete for control of them and access to the females within.
+Hemideina crassidens is a polygynous insect in which males guard females residing in galleries, which are used for breeding and males compete for access to the females within.
 Male head size is an indicator of combative ability as the head is used as weaponry in combat for dominance and control of a harem.
 In cases where the gallery is sufficiently large, multiple males can occupy a single gallery, suggesting that a dominant male defends a harem rather than a gallery per se.
 Males can avoid combat by facing off, opening their jaws and assessing the gape of their opponent's mandibles.
 In a non-violent contest the male whose mandibles span the furthest is considered dominant.
 Small headed males can mate by wandering nocturnally and copulating with females outside of a gallery, or by sneaking into a gallery occupied by a dominant male and copulating with females within.
 A small headed male is able to control a harem within a gallery if the entrance is too small for large headed males to fit through.

 Most matings and ovipositions occur over the summer and autumn.
 Females lay their eggs vertically in the soil approximately 10mm under the surface.
 Hatching occurs in spring and individuals take about 18 months to become mature, reaching sexual maturity in the following summer.
 Hemideina crassidens do not show any parental care.
 Their normal lifespan is about 3 years, with about 18 months as immatures.

+In the wild, H. crassidens will hybridise with H. thoracica.
+Male hybrids collected from the wild were found to be able to mate and produce offspring, but females appeared to be infertile.

+The male to female sex ratio of H. crassidens populations has been estimated to be roughly equal based on a metanalysis of numerous surveys.
+One study predicted that due to mammalian predation, the sex ratio would be biased towards females since the sexually dimorphic morphology and mating behaviour of the male would make them more vulnerable to predation.
+However, this was proven to not be the case.

+Behaviour

+The presence of mammalian predators within an ecosystem impacts the behaviour of H. crassidens.
+In a study of H. crassidens collected from the predator-free ecosanctuary Zealandia, it was found that the wētā were more active and aggressive than those living in unprotected areas.
+It was suggested that this was because H. crassidens in unprotected areas had exposure to mammalian predators, which caused them to develop more wary behaviour to improve survival odds, especially as aggressive behaviour is likely ineffective against these predators.
+Similarly, when rats and weka were eradicated (Gallirallus australis) on the Chetwode Islands in the Marlborough Sounds, H. crassidens began to occupy larger galleries near the ground, which are more vulnerable to predation.
+They also appeared to spend more time actively foraging.